Am I a becoming a candidate for hair transplant surgery?

 The first thing that your surgeon will assess is if you are a suitable candidate for hair transplant surgery.
 Suitability is based upon several factors, including age, pre-existing health conditions, and your hair itself.
 Even if you are not suitable for surgery, your surgeon may be able to recommend alternative therapies to help regain or slow the loss of your hair.

 What qualifications does my surgeon have?

 It is incredibly essential to ensure your hair transplant surgeon has the relevant training, qualifications, and experience to make your surgery safe and successful.
-If you are having your transplant in the UK, make sure your surgeon is registered with the GMC (General Medical Council), and ask if they are affiliated with any professional parties such as the International Society of Hair Restoration Surgery.

 Depending on the type of surgery you opt for, you may have to undertake some preoperative preparation.
 This could include not using hair products in the days before your surgery, or using specialist hair care treatments as advised by your surgeon.